Live and Invest in Belize

 The second reason Belize stands out among the world’s banking havens right now is liquidity.
 Thanks to recent events, bank liquidity has become a hot, sexy topic.

-That’s the average worldwide.
+That was the average worldwide.
 What’s the situation in Belize?

 Banks in this country maintain liquidity rates of 24%.
 This standard is mandated by the Belize government.
 A quarter out of every dollar in a Belize bank must be liquid.
 If a bank falls below this level of liquidity, the government can take the keys and close the bank.